alphagov/whitehall/docs/adr/0002-new-asset-model.md

 ## Decision

-We plan to move to a more explicit model where all Whitehall Assets in AssetManager have a corresponding Asset in Whitehall.
+We plan to move to a more explicit model where all Whitehall Assets in AssetManager have a corresponding `Asset` in Whitehall.

-This Asset will include the ID of the corresponding AssetManager resource, as well as any other needed metadata and state information.
+This `Asset` will include the ID of the corresponding Asset Manager `Asset`, the `variant` (e.g. if they are a thumbnail or a scaled image) and a polymorphic relationship to their owning class (this may be in future modeled as a concern such as `AssetOwner` but we will only need that if there is shared behaviour)

+Other metadata and state
+information can be added to Assets as needed.
 (Specifics of states to use are not covered in this ADR)

 ### New model

-This is the new asset model for Editions:
+This is the new asset model:

 ![new asset model](0002-new-asset-model/new_asset_model.svg)

-A similar link to an `Asset` will be needed for any other models that have images or file attachments.

 The scenario shown above would now be modeled as follows: